Celebrating Women-Owned Small Businesses

-All across the country, women-owned small businesses are thriving and poised for even more growth.
+For the last few years, women-owned small businesses have thrived exponentially — and are poised for even more growth.

-Since 1972, the number of such businesses has increased by 31 times, according to the American Express’s 2018 State of Women-Owned Businesses Report.
+Since 1972, the number of such businesses has increased by 31 times, according to American Express's 2019 State of Women-Owned Businesses Report.
 From 2014 to 2019, women-owned firms, shops, and services grew by 21%, compared with a 9% growth rate for all Amercian businesses in general.

 Additional research from business mentoring organization SCORE shows that more women are exploring the idea of starting a business compared with men (47% and 44%, respectively).
 They're especially active in industries like professional services, retail, healthcare, and education.

 Every woman has her reasons for starting a business, whether out of necessity or a desire to break free from the corporate grind.
 Women over the age of 65, for example, are most likely to take this endeavor if they've lost a job or need more income in general, SCORE reports, while millennials often do it because they recognize a business opportunity.

 Erica Wood, founder of Darien, Connecticut-based children's retail shop Wiggles & Giggles, decided to open her own business when she was in her early 40s after working for large corporate retailers and family-owned operations for years.

 “It has allowed me to make decisions based on my style, and understand customer demands,” Wood says.
 “I’ve also been able to spend more time with my daughter, and that would never have been possible in a corporate job.“

 Denise Blasevick, co-founder and CEO of advertising, PR, and social media agency The S3 Agency, began her career working for another woman-owned agency, and realized that achieving results through creativity was her dream job.
 She’s now owned her own firm for 18 years, and one of her proudest moments includes being named Agency of Record for BMW Motorrad USA, which involved overseeing the motorcycle brand’s advertising and marketing campaigns.